 #1 Lago Superiore

-Many believe that the atmosphere of Lago Superiore is more unique, making it more popular - and busier.
-It is the larger of the two lakes, so the walk / hike itself is more exciting.
-The whole lake can be walked around the established path, while admiring the huge mountains of the area as they are reflected on the surface of the water.
+Many believe that the atmosphere of Lago Superiore is unique, making it more popular - and busier.
+It is larger than the two lakes, so the walk/hike is more exciting.
+The whole lake can be walked around the established path while admiring the huge mountains of the area as they are reflected on the surface of the water.

 The trail around the lake is about 2 km, and it takes 45 minutes to complete.